New campfire foods for Norther Utah

 Washing cherries and removing the stems

 2. Pit the cherries.
-Jean & Vickie like using the OXO cherry pitter, and collecting the pits in an extra jar or measuring cup.
+Jean & Vickie like using a handheld cherry pitter and collecting the pits in an extra jar or measuring cup.

 Pitting cherries with a cherry pitter - and GLOVES!